 But burnout starts well before these symptoms.
 That’s why I insist that we talk about it openly, in order to avoid it.
-No matter how hard the topic is.
+No matter how difficult this topic is.

-What I experienced with many clients, was that even if they had the funds to go on a sabbatical and not work for while, it was still very hard for them to make this decision.
-The fear of being labelled as a failure is so deeply rooted, that I’ve seen many hang on to jobs for no reason, even if they’ve been wanting to quit for years.
+What I experienced with many clients was that even if they had the cash to go on a sabbatical, to stop working for a while, it was still very hard for them to make this decision.
+The fear of being labelled a failure is extremely deeply rooted, and I’ve seen many people fiercely hanging on to jobs that they’d been wanting to quit for years.

-Others sell their car, their jewellery, don’t go out at all, and even press the last drop of toothpaste from the tube, to minimalize spending while they don’t have an income.
+Others sell their car, their jewellery, stop going out at all, and would squeeze the last drop of toothpaste from the tube, to minimalize spending while they don’t have an income.
 They do so to avoid going back to the job that drained them, even if they were successful in it.

-In these countries they’ve learnt, that the time you use for redesigning your life and recharging your energies could be useful for everyone.
-It’s considered to be a value to try new things, to realize long forgotten dreams, or to become a volunteer to build waterpipes, because you will definitely learn a lot of good things from these experiences.
-They understand how this will help you become a better leader, which will eventually benefit for your company.
-In many of these places they actually pay you to leave for a while.
+In these countries, they’ve learnt, that the time you use for redesigning your life and recharging your energies could be useful for everyone.
+It’s considered to be a value to try new things, to fulfil long forgotten dreams, or to become a volunteer where you build waterpipes, because you will definitely learn a lot of good things from these experiences.
+They understand how this will help you become a better leader, which will eventually benefit your company.
+In a lot of these places they actually pay you to leave for a while.

 So, stopping is not such a bad thing after all.

-Where work is stressful and there’s not enough positive feedback, or there’s loads of overtime, and putting out fires, there’s a big risk of burnout for a lot of people.
-Especially if they like to work with each other, or enjoy their work, because then it’s even harder to set healthy boundaries.
+Where work is stressful and there’s not enough positive feedback, with loads of overtime, putting out fires frequently, there’s a big risk of burnout for many people.
+Especially if they enjoy working with each other, or like their work, because then it’s even harder to set healthy boundaries.

-Telling yourself that burnout is one of those things, that happens only to other people, is plain self-deception.
+Telling yourself that burnout is one of those things, that happens only to other people, is sheer self-deception.

-While originally the term burnout was used only for helper professions (nurses, doctors, teachers, psychologists), it has now been proved that anyone can be affected by burnout in our constantly changing, high-speed business environment.
+While originally the term burnout was used only for helper professions (nurses, doctors, teachers, psychologists), there is now proof that anyone can be affected by burnout in our constantly changing, high-speed business environment.